jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/4-delete-button-3.png">
 </details>

-5. As a user, I want to edit my posts so that i can correct spelling mistakes or hashtags I may have enter into comments.
+5. As a user, I want to edit my posts so that I can correct spelling mistakes or hashtags I may have entered into comments.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |